 - Completion of 33 credit hours at the graduate level to fulfill program requirements.

-- Completion of the university research requirement which culminates in the creation of a graduate thesis.
+- Completion of the university research requirement which culminates in the creation of a graduate thesis or project.

 - Submission of an electronic graduate professional portfolio.